America 250: A Reckoning

 Sandy, the fireworks are hailin' over Little Eden tonight.
 Forcing a light into all those stoned-out faces left stranded on this Fourth of July.

--Bruce Springsteen, “4th of July, Asbury Park (Sandy)
+-Bruce Springsteen, “4th of July, Asbury Park (Sandy)”

 The dark blue of the dusk faded late in Michigan.
 Here mid-summer could delay the full onset of night past ten o’clock.
 So the kids—like me, gathered on the beach with their families—always delighted in the extended revelry of the Fourth of July.

 The beach turned into shadow—bodies moving like ghosts against the backdrop of the lake, silhouettes of trees towering like sentinels atop the dunes, bonfires unfurling along the shoreline.
-Finally a fire of our own so we can see each other’s faces.
+Finally a fire of our own so we could see each other’s faces.

 They flicker orange now in my recollection—Mom, Dad, my brother, some aunts, uncles, and cousins—laughing and singing “Barbara Ann.”
 I didn’t understand it as anything but nonsense then, much like my mom humming “Stars and Stripes Forever” in trumpet noises as I lit my sparkler.
 I only knew the melody as the soundtrack for this moment of wonder, with the sputtering flame glowing in my hand.